-The public are underexploited in policy advocacy and the decision-making process;32 however, experts recognise the value of the 'consumer voice' in ensuring that acceptable, relevant decisions are made both in primary care and the wider political environment.
-Indeed, public advocacy is required to mobilise policy action and support existing proposals which have been made in the interest of public health.
-32-34 Therefore, a growing proportion of health research is engaging patients to identify priorities for research and practice and inform decisions, particularly towards medical treatment.
-13 23 35-40
+Protected by The public are underexploited in policy advocacy and the decision-making process; however, experts recogcopyright. nise the value of the 'consumer voice' in ensuring that acceptable, relevant decisions are made both in primary care and the wider political environment.
+Indeed, public advocacy is required to mobilise policy action and support existing proposals which have been made in the interest of public health.32-34 Therefore, a growing proportion of health research is engaging patients to identify priorities for research and practice and inform decisions, particularly towards medical treatment.13 23 35-40

 All members of society are influenced to some extent by the physical, social and political environment, and therefore subject to the outcome of obesity policy implementation.
 The voice of industry and academia are suggested as particularly powerful in the obesity debate.
-In public health, the voice of consumers is rapidly becoming a more integral component to effective research on the priorities for action; 16 39 41 however, the translation of the findings into practice remains inadequate.
+In public health, the voice of consumers is rapidly becoming a more integral component to effective research on the priorities for action; $^{16}$ $^{39}$ $^{41}$ however, the translation of the findings into practice remains inadequate.

 The James Lind Alliance advocates the value of patient-centred practice for identifying research gaps regarding treatment for health conditions.
-Their approach, termed 'Priority Setting Partnerships' (PSP), 35 was developed to bring the perspectives of the patient, carer and practitioner together, in isolation of vested interests, through transparent methodology, to identify treatment uncertainties which are important to both groups.
+Their approach, termed 'Priority Setting Partnerships' (PSP), training, was developed to bring the perspectives of the patient, carer and practitioner together, in isolation of vested interests, through transparent methodology, to identify treatment uncertainties which are important to both groups.
 The underlying principles of the PSP method, such as enabling transparency, enhancing consumer voice and reducing the influence of industry in decision-making, are relevant to the development of a framework to prioritise obesity policy in Australia.

-Frameworks for policy development

-Ethical frameworks have been proposed as a way to classify and prioritise policy entions to government portion. groups.
+Frameworks for policy development Ethical frameworks have been proposed as a way to clas-ify and prioritize policy options to generation. groups.
 The underlying principles of the PSP method, sify and prioritise policy options to government, particularly where there is disagreement between stakeholders.
 In the UK, the Nuffield Council on Bioethics' 'Ladder of Intervention'42 (box 1) has been used by policymakers as an ethical framework to guide decisions on obesity policy through the concept of 'intrusiveness'.
-43 The concept is based on the effect of policy to individuals' 'freedom', and recent reviews and authors' unpublished observations suggest an association
+The concept is based on the effect of policy to individuals' 'freedom', and recent reviews and authors' unpublished observations suggest an association đ text